Manisrii21/Search-Algorithm/README.md

 else:
     print("Element found at index: ",result)
 ```
-ii)	# Find the element in a list using Binary Search(Iterative Method).
+ii)	# Find the element in a list using Binary Search(Iterative Method):
 ```
 Program to find the element in a list using Binary Search(Iterative Method)..
 Developed by: Mani Sri Latha